ddalton/xor/README.md

     So extend does extend in 2 ways
     1. Extend along the path
-    2. Extend along the inheritance hierarchy
+    2. Extend along the inheritance hierarchy - TYPE attribute is NOT added as it can be incorrect, as the subtypes are added only ondemand basis.
-       The TYPE meta attribute is automatically added for this property for StateTree by FragmentBuilder

     Exception: If more than 1 state is found then all those states are added to the StateTree extendByPath needs to be updated to handle subtype matching for properties that are on the subtypes or supertypes.